-Existing Rule 313.07 requires members to register with the Exchange each individual acting in any of the following capacities: (i) Officer; (ii) partner; (iii) director; (iv) supervisor of proprietary trading, market-making or brokerage activities; and/or (v) supervisor of those engaged in proprietary trading, market-making or brokerage activities with respect to those activities.
-Members must register with the Exchange at least two individuals acting in one or more of these capacities (the "two-principal requirement").
+Existing Rule 306.07 requires members to register with the Exchange as a principal each individual acting in any of the following capacities: (i) Officer; (ii) partner; (iii) director; (iv) supervisor of proprietary trading, market-making or brokerage activities; and/or (v) supervisor of those engaged in proprietary trading, market-making or brokerage activities with respect to those activities.
+Members must register with the Exchange at least two individuals acting in one or more of these heightened capacities (the "twoprincipal requirement").
 The Exchange may waive this requirement if a member demonstrates conclusively that only one individual acting in one or more of these capacities should be required to register.
-Further, a member that conducts proprietary trading only and has 25 or fewer registered persons is
+Further, a member that conducts proprietary trading only and has 25 or fewer registered persons is only required to have one officer or partner who is registered in this capacity.16